jedevc/pixelflut-stream/site/content/docs/tips-and-tricks.md

     $ python3 square.py | shuf | nc pixelflut.jedevc.com 1337

-Note that this won't work with scripts that continuously render, since `shuf` reads the whole input before outputing anything.
-If you want to fade in with continuous rendering, then you need to randomize the order that you write commands to the server in yourself.
+Note that this won't work with scripts that directly use the TCP socket connection library in their programming language, since `shuf` only works this way with pipes.
+If you want to fade in while using a more complex script, then you need to randomize the order that you write commands to the server in yourself.

 ## Capture an image from the stream